andreialex6/CareFlow/README.md

 How to run the application
 -
-    You have to use 'make' command in the 'Application' folder to turn on the API.
+* You have to use 'make' command in the 'Application' folder to turn on the API.
 The downloaded reports can be found in 'Downloaded_Reports' folder.
 Users' credentials can be accessed from json/users/users.json.
 After you run the application, you have to login with a username and a password.

 Implementation description
 -
-    This application is used to handle main activities in a hospital, involving 3 different roles, with different types of accounts:
+*The application is used to handle main activities in a hospital, involving 3 different roles, with different types of accounts:
 Manager, Doctor and Assistant.
 These accounts with their credentials and roles are stored in users.json, where the application will search